 Each class at the schools follows the government-approved curriculum for literacy, writing, maths and science.
 We provide students a school uniform and book bag, giving them a sense of pride and belonging.

 Alongside crucial literacy and numeracy education that follows the BRAC curriculum, emphasis is placed upon creative expression and play, with daily time assigned for art, dance or group play.
 Teachers are trained to encourage students to think critically about their circumstances and how to seek positive outcomes.
-Children express their views and represent the views of their peers through Child Councils.
+Children express their views and the views of their peers through Child Councils, who shape the project, create a student newsletter and run their own activites.

 Staff work alongside children’s families, encouraging long term commitment to and support for their children’s education and consequently a reduction in child labour and child marriage.
 This is enhanced by quarterly parent-teacher meetings where families are encouraged to give input to the program.